 Typically river tables are created with Deep Pour or Deep Pour X then top coated with TableTop Pro.
 However, river tables can be made with Table Top Pro by pouring 1/4″ layers every 2 hours at 70F to your desired thickness.

 Should I Use Deep Pour or Deep Pour X?

 Deep Pour is ideal for pours up to 1 inch.
 Pours under 1 inch will take longer to cure and any pours under a 1/2 inch should be substituted with Table Top Pro.
 Keep in mind that Deep Pour is mass and temperature sensitive.
 Thicker pours can be achieved in cooler working conditions.
 Having proper air flow around the epoxy using a fan can slow the cure time allowing thicker pours.

 Deep Pour X is ideal for very large pours and castings up to 3 inches at 70F.
 Just like Deep Pour, thicker pours can be achieved in cooler working conditions.
 Pours under 2 inches will take up to 72 hours to cure at 70F.

 Deep Pour versus Deep Pour X Comparison Chart

 Which product should I use to seal my project?

 We recommend using our Penetrating Epoxy Sealer on wood and porous surfaces before starting your project.
 This product is designed with an ultra-thin viscosity that penetrates into your wood surface providing structure and a moisture resistant barrier.

-It is not recommended to do a seal coat if you’re working with Deep Pour or Deep Pour X. Due to the long cure times of these products it could take days (possibly over a week) for them to cure in a thin coating.
-Instead use our Penetrating Epoxy Sealer or one of the other products as described above if you have those on hand.
+It is not recommended to use Deep Pour or Deep Pour X for your seal coat.
+Due to the long cure times of these products, it could take days (possibly over a week) for them to cure in a thin coating.
+Instead, use our Penetrating Epoxy Sealer or one of the other products as described above if you have those on hand.

 2:1 Non-Blushing System